 What Is the Job of a Pediatric Physician?

 What do pediatricians do?
 A pediatric physician, also known as a pediatrician, is a specialized medical doctor who focuses on the health and well-being of infants, children, and teenagers.
 They’re responsible for providing medical care for young people, and their job involves many tasks.
-Here are some of the main responsibilities of a pediatric physician:
+Here are some of the primary responsibilities of a pediatric physician:

-- Diagnosing and treating illnesses: One of the primary jobs of a pediatrician is to diagnose and treat illnesses in young patients.
+- Diagnosing and treating illnesses: One of the primary jobs of a pediatrician is to diagnose and treat conditions in young patients.
 They use their knowledge and expertise to determine the underlying cause of symptoms and prescribe appropriate treatment plans.

 - Vaccinations: Pediatric physicians also administer vaccines to help protect children from various illnesses and diseases.
 They’ll work with parents to create a vaccination schedule and ensure each child receives the appropriate immunizations.